 We work alongside you, evolving your program for lasting results.

-Get answers to common questions about HAL therapy and the ExoMove Clinic experience
+We compiled a list of answers to address your most pressing questions regarding HAL therapy and the ExoMove Clinic experience.

 Using HAL feels like your body is responding exactly as you intend it to.
 It doesn't move for you; it feels like a seamless extension of your own body, providing the support you need at the exact moment you try to move.
 Most of our patients describe the sensation as enabling and supportive, allowing them to perform movements with a level of control they haven't felt in a long time.